leppert/dotemacs/README.md

 ## WHAT?

-This is my rifle.
-There are many like it, but this one is mine.
-It is my life.
-I must master it as I must master my life.
-Without me my rifle is useless.
+This configuration has largely been cribbed from

-This particular model of rifle has largely been cribbed from [Jack Rusher's](https://github.com/jackrusher/dotemacs).
-If you're looking to build your own rifle, I recommend using Jack's as a starting point.
+[Jack Rusher's](https://github.com/jackrusher/dotemacs).
+If you're looking to build your own, I recommend using Jack's as a starting point.

 ## INSTALLATION